cdklabs/cdk-ecr-deployment/README.md

 - `FORCE_PREBUILT_LAMBDA` force using prebuilt lambda.

 ⚠️ If you want to force using prebuilt lambda in CI environment to reduce build time.
 Try `export FORCE_PREBUILT_LAMBDA=1`.

-⚠️ The above flags are only available in cdk-ecr-deployment 2.x and 3.x.

 ## Examples